QuakeWatch Server Manual

 status-report log files older than this value

-will be automatically deleted; unless the value is zero, in which case
+will be automatically deleted; unless the value is zero, in which

 stRptRemoteDir = "directory"